kristofe/wm_mariokart64/dataset/README.md

 If you get an error about capturing screenshots, first try and capturing a screenshot on your own in bizhawk (press ctrl+C), then restart the script.

 To stop the script press ESC.

-### **Additional Notes**
-- Always ensure the `.state` file is correctly configured in `Play.lua`.
-- The dynamic map shaping using binary parameters for tracks is experimental and subject to improvement.

 ---